JohnAZoidberg/uefi-app-playground/README.md

 Prints a hello world message if provided no arguments.
 Reads content of provided file into memory and prints them.

+### Verify.efi
+Prints the sha512 hash of the first argument using openssl.

 ## Build
 1. Install [Nix]() package manager
 2. Run `nix-build`